ionic-team/stencil-site/docs-md/advanced/framework-integration/index.md

 1. Get the component collection(s), for example from NPM
 1. Include the CUSTOM_ELEMENTS_SCHEMA in the modules that use the components
-1. Import the packges in `app.module.ts` (or some other appropriate place)
+1. Import the packages in `app.module.ts` (or some other appropriate place)
 1. Copy the component collection(s) during the build

 ### Including the Custom Elements Schema